-The structure within which is indicated the cumulative learning that a student has to complete successfully so as to master the exit-level outcomes of a qualification.
-This structure comprises a related combination of modules/learning units, expressed in outcomes-based format and having an academic and/or professional/career-oriented focus.
+The structure within which the cumulative learning is indicated that a student must successfully complete in order to master the exit-level outcomes of a qualification.
+This structure comprises a related combination of modules/learning units, expressed in an outcomes-based format and having an academic and/or professional/career-oriented focus.
 Students may, on the strength of prior learning, enter a programme at different levels.

-A programme is a purposeful and structured set of learning experiences that leads to a qualification.
+A programme is a purposeful and structured set of learning experiences leading to a qualification.
 Programmes may be discipline-based, professional, career-focused, transdisciplinary, interdisciplinary, or multidisciplinary in nature.
 A programme has recognised entry and exit points.
 All higher education programmes and qualifications must have a core component and may have a fundamental and/or elective component, depending on the purpose of the programme or the qualification.
-The credit allocation for core, fundamental and elective learning will depend on the purpose of the programme or qualification.
+The credit allocation for core, fundamental, and elective learning will depend on the purpose of the programme or qualification.
 The internal organisation of programmes is otherwise not prescribed by this document.